elijahcea/elijahcea/README.md

 - 🌱 I’m currently learning HTML, CSS, and JavaScript!
 - 💞️ I’m looking to collaborate on anything!
 I love to learn and share ideas.
 - 📫 How to reach me ... elijah.cea01@gmail.com
 - ⚡ Fun fact: My favorite sports team is Arsenal football club!
+I also enjoy photography, traveling, and meeting new people!

 <!---
 elijahcea/elijahcea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.